iAM-AMR/iAM.AMR.DOC/source/models/hub.rst

 HUB vs. HUB.GM
 --------------

 To ensure end-users do not accidently overwrite or change values in the Hub module (and subsequently propagate these changes to all story models), we maintain two different copies of the Hub module: the Gold Master [GM] (iAM.AMR.HUB.GM) and the production copy (iAM.AMR.HUB).

 The Gold Master (a term borrowed from audio and software engineering) is  -- as the name suggests -- the master copy of the Hub module.
 The GM is where all development (additions, deletions, changes) occurs.
 The production module is a *protected and encrypted* copy of the mutable (editable) GM module, connected to each of the story models.

+See more details in the `iAM.AMR.HUB repo <https://goto.iam.amr.pub/repo-hub>`_.

+iAM.AMR.HUB

+ - iAM.AMR.HUB is the main, working-copy of the Hub module.
+ - iAM.AMR.HUB is an encrypted, browse-only (non-editable) copy of iAM.AMR.HUB.GM.
+ - Download and use iAM.AMR.HUB in your models, or **select this module** if prompted to locate the Hub module by Analytica.

+iAM.AMR.HUB.GM

+ - iAM.AMR.HUB.GM is the secondary, developer copy of the Hub module.
+ - iAM.AMR.HUB.GM is an unencrypted, editable copy of iAM.AMR.HUB.
+ - Download and edit iAM.AMR.HUB.GM to add new features to the module; **do not select this module** if prompted to locate the Hub module by Analytica.

+iAM.AMR.HUB.EX

+ - An example model demonstrating the use of the Hub module.

 .. important:: The iAM.AMR.HUB module is the module to which the story models are linked.
 Do not link your story model to the iAM.AMR.HUB.GM module.